 Suffering from Tennis Elbow?
 There are Natural Solutions

 Who are likely to develop tennis elbow?Adults with professions that require consistent use of the upper arms and repetitive movements are especially prone to developing tennis elbow.
 This includes athletes, personal trainers, gardeners, painters, auto workers, landscapers, carpenters, cooks or butchers and plumbers.
-Even if your job doesn’t require much use of your elbows or arms, if you spend a lot of time typing on the computer, knitting, cooking, painting or playing an instrument, it’s still possible to suffer from tennis elbow.

 What are the symptoms of tennis elbow?